-&lt;sup>1 The need generated by this part of the methodology may be met by any applicant, and not just the owner or operator of the scanner that has achieved the target utilization.
+1 The need generated by this part of the methodology may be met by any applicant, and not just the owner or operator of the scanner that has achieved the target utilization.

-Step 5.
-A need is determined for an additional fixed PET scanner if the utilization percentage is 80% or greater at a facility, except as provided in Step 8 for both methodologies combined.
+- Step 4: Divide the total number of PET scanner procedures performed at each facility, as determined in Step 2, by the capacity calculated in Step 3.
+Multiply the results by 100 to convert the numbers to a utilization percentage. - Step 5: A need is determined for an additional fixed PET scanner if the utilization percentage is 80 percent or greater at a facility, except as provided in Step 8 for both parts of the methodology combined.

-Methodology 2:
+Methodology Part 2:

-Step 6.
-Identify each major cancer treatment facility, program or provider in the State, i.e. providers that operate two linear accelerators and performed over 12,500 ESTV procedures in the 12 month period reflected on the Hospital License Renewal Application or Equipment Registration and Inventory Form.

-Step 7.
-A need is determined for one additional fixed PET scanner if a major cancer treatment facility, program or provider identified in Step 6 is hospital based and does not own or operate a fixed dedicated PET scanner, except as provided in Step 8 for both methodologies combined.

-Step 8.
-The maximum need determination for a single HSA in any one year will be no more than two additional fixed PET scanners regardless of the numbers generated by each methodology individually.
+- Step 6: Identify each major cancer treatment facility, program or provider in the state, i.e., providers that operate two linear accelerators and performed over 12,500 ESTV procedures in the 12-month period reflected on the Hospital License Renewal Application or Equipment Registration and Inventory Form. - Step 7: A need is determined for one additional fixed PET scanner if a major cancer treatment facility, program or provider identified in Step 6 is hospital-based and does not own or operate a fixed dedicated PET scanner, except as provided in Step 8 for both parts of the methodology combined.2 - Step 8: The maximum need determination for a single HSA in any one year will be no more than two additional fixed PET scanners regardless of the numbers generated individually by each part of the methodology.

-One fixed dedicated PET scanner is needed for each major cancer treatment facility that is hospital based and does not own or operate a fixed dedicated PET scanner.
-For the purposes of this determination, a major cancer treatment facility, program, or provider is one that performed over 12,500 procedures/ESTVs in 2008 and has two operational linear accelerators, as reflected on the 2009 Hospital Licensure Renewal Application on file with the North Carolina Division of Health Service Regulation.
-The maximum need determination for an HSA in any one year will be two additional fixed dedicated PET scanners.

-Need Determinations
+PET Need Determinations